syncfusion-content/blazor-docs/blazor/treegrid/rows/rows.md

 ---
 layout: post
 title: Rows in Blazor Tree Grid Component | Syncfusion
-description: Check out here and learn more details about rows in the Syncfusion Blazor Tree Grid component.
+description: Check out here and learn more about rows in the Syncfusion Blazor Tree Grid component and much more details.
 platform: Blazor
 control: Tree Grid
 documentation: ug